Joey Lauren Adams: Career

-Adams began her film career in 1977 with a small role in Exorcist II: The Heretic.
-From there she began to find larger roles.
-In 1991, Adams appeared in "Top of the Heap", the 100th episode of Married... with Children, and subsequently starred in its short-lived spinoff.
+Adams was born to Karen Bonner and Lyle Adams in North Little Rock, Arkansas.
+She has two older siblings and grew up going to Park Hill Baptist Church in North Little Rock.
+In 1991, she appeared in "Top of the Heap", the 100th episode of Married... with Children, and then starred in its short-lived spinoff.
 In 1993, Adams landed her first major film role as Simone in Richard Linklater's Dazed and Confused.
-The same year, she appeared in the Saturday Night Live spinoff film Coneheads as one of Connie Conehead's friends.
+In the same year, she appeared in the Saturday Night Live spinoff film Coneheads as one of Connie Conehead's friends.
 Two years later, Adams appeared in Mallrats, written and directed by Kevin Smith.
-The two started dating during the film's post-production, and their relationship provided the inspiration for Smith's next film, Chasing Amy.
-The relationship did not last long, but ended on friendly terms.
+The two dated during the film's post-production, and their relationship provided the inspiration for Smith's next film, Chasing Amy.
+The relationship did not last long but ended on friendly terms.
 Meanwhile, in 1996, while Smith was finalizing the script for Chasing Amy, Adams was cast in the slapstick comedy Bio-Dome, which was directed by Jason Bloom.
-Adams played Monique, Bud Macintosh's (Pauly Shore) girlfriend.
+Adams played Monique, Bud Macintosh's (Pauly Shore's) girlfriend.

-Adams played a leading role in 1997's Chasing Amy, portraying Alyssa Jones, a lesbian who falls in love with a man, played by Ben Affleck.
-Later, Smith would describe Chasing Amy as a "sort of penance/valentine" and a "thank-you homage" to Adams.
-In addition to her acting work on the film, Adams wrote and performed the song "Alive" for the film's soundtrack.
+Adams played a leading role in 1997's Chasing Amy, portraying Alyssa Jones, a lesbian who falls in love with Ben Affleck's character.
+Later, Smith said that Chasing Amy was a "sort of penance/valentine" and a "thank-you homage" to Adams.
+In addition to acting in the film, Adams wrote and performed the song "Alive" for the film's soundtrack.
+Kelly Adams, an older sister of Joey's, was her assistant on the set of Chasing Amy.
+Their mother, Karen Bonner, insisted that Joey live in San Diego with a friend of the family's at first, before moving to Los Angeles.